 Lavender Body Scrub

 Another gloriously simple thing to make (in fact I also add this as my Mindful Makes with the kids).
-Just add a nice handful of dried lavender to a small jar of granulated sugar, add 1-2 drops of oil (olive oil is fine, or sunflower oil if you have it), shake up the jar and rub it into your skin before you shower!
+Just add a nice handful of dried lavender to a small jar of granulated sugar, add 1-2 drops of oil (olive oil is fine, or coconut oil if you have it), shake up the jar and rub it into your skin before you shower!
 Silky soft skin, smelling amazing and all natural!